 Instagram also implemented IGTV this past year to give businesses and influencers a way to post long-form videos and engage in new ways with followers.

 As marketers, understanding this ongoing shift toward visual is imperative, which is why first, we look to science.

-Scientific Support for Visual Content Marketing
+Stats That Support Visual Content Marketing

 Vision and visual processing are two of the most researched areas of cognitive science, giving us insight into why humans are so receptive to pictures, videos, and other visual information and why it is a great way to interact with consumers.

 Human brains are made for visual processing.
 Visual content is easier to digest and retain.

 - Combining relevant images with text increases how much your audience remembers by 650%.